10 Kaikoura Must-Dos

 4. Swim with dolphins

-Far from the sad experience of swimming with captive dolphins in a small aquarium tank, Kaikoura’s main attraction are wild and happy dolphins!
+Far from the sad experience of swimming with captive dolphins in a small aquarium tank, Kaikoura’s main attraction is the wild and happy dolphins!
 The small dusky dolphins are playful and easy to approach, hop on a tour boat, pop on a snorkel, and jump in the water.
+For more places to swim with dolphins, see 5 Best Places to Swim with Dolphins in New Zealand.

 5. Mountain bike